ntamas/gfam/README.rst

 Automatic annotation of gene families
 -------------------------------------

-:Author: Tamás Nepusz
+:Author: Tamás Nepusz, Rajkumar Sasidharan, Alberto Paccanaro
-:Email: tamas@cs.rhul.ac.uk

 This is the documentation of ``gfam``, a Python module to aid the automatic annotation of gene families based on consensus domain architecture. ``gfam``